sudorandom/kmcd.dev/content/posts/2024/grpc-the-bad-parts/index.md

 ## Compatability with the Web

 The reliance on HTTP/2 initially limited gRPC's reach, as not all platforms and browsers fully supported it.
 This has improved over time, but it still poses a challenge in some environments.
-But even with HTTP/2 support, browsers have avoided adding a way to retrieve HTTP trailers so browsers today still cannot use "original" gRPC. gRPC-Web has acted as a bandaid for this issue by avoiding the use of trailers, but it often requires "extra stuff" to run a proxy that supports gRPC-Web.
+But even with HTTP/2 support, browsers have avoided adding a way to process HTTP trailers so browsers today still cannot use "original" gRPC. gRPC-Web has acted as a plaster for this issue by avoiding the use of trailers, but it often requires "extra stuff" to run a proxy that supports gRPC-Web.
 Which is annoying.

 Late Adoption of HTTP/3: The delay in embracing HTTP/3 might have hindered gRPC's ability to take full advantage of the protocol's performance and efficiency benefits.
 I have personally been affected by the [head-of-line blocking](https://http3-explained.haxx.se/en/why-quic/why-tcphol) issue that can happen when using gRPC with HTTP/2 and it would be so nice to be able to completely do away with this issue by being able to use HTTP/3 with gRPC.